This is a 600 Watt Solar Panel Wiring Diagram with a complete list of DIY parts needed and kits available.

 We’ve designed the diagram so it’s simple to understand for newbies to campervan electrics.

-Campervan electrics can be dangerous so if you’re not sure what you’re doing or don’t feel confident to complete a solar setup yourself, seek the help of an electrician.
+Campervan electrics can be dangerous, so if you’re unsure what you’re doing or don’t feel confident about completing a solar setup yourself, seek the help of an electrician.

-How much 600w solar power systems can support depends on a number of variables including the time of year, the weather, your location and the type of charge controller you install.
+How much 600w solar power systems can support depends on several variables, including the time of year, the weather, your location, and the type of charge controller you install.

 But here’s an idea of what you might expect to get on an average day of 4 peak hours of sun with an MPPT controller.

 600 watts of solar panels will provide about 180 – 192 amp hours daily.

 - a power inverter for a TV, charging laptops and a coffee maker,